-Smoke alarm installation
+Smoke alarm installation services

-Ionisation respond to fast-flaming fires and are sensitive to small particles, making them more prone to false alarms (and more so when they are placed near cooking areas).
+Ionisation respond to fast-flaming fires and sensitive to small particles, making them more prone to false alarms (and more so when they are placed near cooking areas).
 Suitable for stairwells and landings.

 Optical detect smoldering fires associated with furniture fabric and overheated electrical wiring.
 The optical sensor sees smoke within its range.
 These are suitable for hallways, bedrooms and living rooms.

 Heat alarms are designed for placement in kitchens and garages, where a rapid change in temperature will cause it to sound.

 Multi-sensor combine optical and heat detection for total response

 Stand-alone or inter-linked alarms?